Deep Learning Powers Cross-Lingual Semantic Similarity Calculation

 Try it Out

 Once you’ve signed up (no commitment, no credit card required) for your Rosette API account, you can try out a basic application for text embeddings using some sample Python code we created.
-Remember, the Rosette API is free for up to 10,000 calls per month!
+Remember, the Rosette API is free for a 30-day free trial!!
 If you need more calls, check out our paid plans.

 You should see two files (plus a README.md):